The Ultimate Guide To Spring Plant Care

 - Fresh potting soil formulated for houseplants

-- A new container that’s an inch or two wider than the current pot and that has a drainage hole
+- A new pot that’s an inch or two wider than the current pot and that has a drainage hole

 One tip we’d like to share—disturb the roots as little as possible!
 Root systems are complex, and damage can be stressful for your plant.
 For healthy plants, there’s no need to break up the rootball; simply transfer it to the new pot and backfill with fresh potting mix.
 There are a few exceptions to this rule: if you find rotten roots, carefully cut them out with clean snips, or if root growth is dense with little or no soil, gently unwind the outer roots before repotting.